-A sarcoma is a type of cancer.
-Sarcomas can either occur in the bones or the soft tissues in the body, such as such as muscles, fat, bones, the linings of joints, or blood vessels.
+A sarcoma is a type of cancer and accounts for 6% of all cancers diagnosed in children.
+Sarcomas can either occur in the bones or the soft tissues in the body, such as muscles, fat, the linings of joints, or blood vessels.
 Although childhood sarcomas can be found anywhere in the body, children generally develop them their arms, legs, chest, or abdomen.
 The three most common childhood sarcomas are osteosarcoma, rhabdomyosarcoma and Ewing sarcoma.

 Osteosarcoma is the most common type of bone cancer in children.
 Tumours mostly occur in the bones on either side of the knee and in the upper arm.
 Symptoms may include bone pain, swelling, redness and bone fracture.